RajaJamaal/Local-Code-Assistant-Agent/README.md

 Open the folder in VSCode and hit `F5` to start an Extension Development Host, then run **Local Code Assistant: Run Query** from the command palette.
 The extension exposes settings for the Python path, CLI location, working directory, and Ollama model so it can adapt to different setups.

+See `docs/vscode.md` for a full walkthrough of the available commands and configuration options.

 ## Diagnostics & Manual Tests

 ```bash